Tuesday, December 30, 2008

 Che Guevara, the face on a million t-shirts, is of course the revolutionary most associated with this island.
 His life has been the subject of many biographies and much comment.
 He is an icon for millions of people who want a world free of poverty and oppression.
 Mike Gonzalez's book is an important work - not simply because it is about finding out who the "real" Che is.
 But more because it is about asking difficult questions that will help inform today's struggles to change the world.

 Despite his association with armed Guerilla uprisings and revolution, for most of his short life (he died just short of his 40th birthday) he wasn't political in any meaningful way.
 Growing up in Argentina in the period that he did - he was surrounded by political events and it seems his parents had communist party sympathies.
 But it was only later on, around the time he finishes his university medical studies that he shows a definite turn towards radical ideas.

 As many readers will know, Che's Guerilla army land in Cuba and eventually topple the corrupt and brutal Washington orientated regime.
 But the story of this revolution is less important than the story of Che for this review.
-Mike Gonzalez time and again shows how the revolution in Cuba wasn't a workers and peasents uprisiing.
-In fact the Guerillas show disdane for the movements in the cities, and the peasents are a backdrop to help the fighters, but not to be part of the battles.
+Mike Gonzalez time and again shows how the revolution in Cuba wasn't a workers and peasants uprising.
+In fact the Guerillas show disdain for the movements in the cities, and the peasants are a backdrop to help the fighters, but not to be part of the battles.

 As the new Cuba is isolated on the world stage, and increasingly comes to rely on Soviet aid, Che looks to spread the Latin American revolution.
 Sadly, his strategy that was so fortunate in Cuba, fails in both Congo and Bolivia.
 Che is murdered by state forces as US representatives look on.